brooklynrail/brooklynrail-platform/content/events/2020/08/rail-squares.md

 title: Rail Squares
 summary: MFA Students will discuss their recent work with Rail Editor-at-Large, Toby Kamps.
 We'll conclude with a poetry reading from Zack Pieper.
+people:
+  - person: toby-kamps
+    event_bio: Toby Kamps is former director of Blaffer Museum of Art, and curator of modern and contemporary art at the Menil Collection.
+He is now the director of external projects at White Cube Gallery and is an Editor-at-Large for the Brooklyn Rail.
+poets:
+  - person: zack-pieper
 date: 2020-08-14 16:46:00 -0500
 end_date: 2020-08-14 16:46:00 -0500
 collections: